-How might you be able to access your super early to pay for IVF?
+When can you access your super early to pay for IVF?

 Early access to super for IVF treatments is typically sought under ‘compassionate grounds’.
-In order to be considered, you must satisfy the Australian Tax Office’s ‘Medical (treatment or transport)’ eligibility criteria.
+In order to be considered, you must satisfy the ATO’s medical (treatment or transport) eligibility criteria.